ericwastaken/rw_trelloreport/README.md

 ## Platform Note

-This has been tested under macOS High Sierra, Linux and NodeJS 8.9.0.
+This has been tested under macOS High Sierra, Linux, NodeJS 8.9.0 and NodeJS 10.15.3.
 It very likely workds under other versions of macOS, and Windows as well as other NodeJS versions, but I've not tested.

 ## References